postmodern/parameters/README.txt

 == DESCRIPTION:

-Parameters allows you to add annoted variables to your classes which may have configurable default values.
+Parameters allows you to add annotated variables to your classes which may have configurable default values.

 == FEATURES: